Visual Designer Job Description

 • You have the ability to maintain and evolve design systems.

-• You have keen eye for aesthetics and details.
+• You have keen eye for aesthetics and details of a digital design.

-• You're tech-savvy and you have some basic coding skills.
+• You're tech-savvy and you have some basic coding skills (HTML, CSS).

 • You have excellent communication skills.